Alpha1121/Bill-splitting-app/README.md

  and the ProductsList Class uses methods from UsersList Class to store information on which product uses which users.

 *Phase 4: Task 3*
-- Saved the file in the /data folder, under the named: CPSC 210 proj UML
+- Saved the file in the /data folder, under the named: CPSC 210 proj UML# UpdatedSplit-ItBackend